 (h) Current Eligibility Information.
-Parents receiving a child care subsidy must notify their Subsidy Administrator whenever there is a Non-Temporary Change that might affect their eligibility to receive financial assistance for early education and care.
-Parents must notify their Subsidy Administrator and provide documentation within 30 days of such a change.
+Parents receiving a child care subsidy must notify their contracted child care educator/provider or CCR&R Subsidy Administrator whenever there is a substantial Nnon-Ttemporary Cehange that might affect their eligibility to receive financial assistance for early education and care, including significant changes in income-(i.e., increases to total household income equaling or exceeding 20% of the previously reported gross income or increases to household income that may render the familyineligible for child care financial assistance, in accordance with 606 CMR 10.04(1)(a)), service need change (i.e., job loss, new employer, change in work or school/trainingschedule), change in address or change in family size (i.e., new household members).
+Parents must notify their Subsidy Administrator and provide documentation within 1430 days of such a change.
 A Non-Temporary Change may not immediately result in the termination of the child care subsidy, unless the change results in the families' income exceeding 85% SMI, or an out of state change of address.
 If parent reports a Non-Temporary Change of an approved activity, parent may be entitled to a 12 week period from the time of the non-temporary change to seek and certify a new approved activity.
 Failure to certify a new approved activity will result in termination of the subsidy.
-Failure to notify the Subsidy Administrator of a Non-Temporary Change within 30 days of each such change will result in an IPV, and may be subject to disqualification pursuant to 606 CMR 10.12. (i) Child Attendance.
+Failure to notify the Subsidy Administrator of a Non-Temporary Change within 30 days of each such change will result in an IPV, and may be subject to disqualification pursuant to 606 CMR 10.12.

+(i) Child Attendance.
 In order to remain eligible for a child care subsidy, all children receiving EEC financial assistance shall attend the early education and care program, in accordance with the terms of the child care authorization.
-Failure to attend the child care program may result in the termination of the child care subsidy for Excessive Unexplained Absences in accordance with 606 CMR 10.10, or render the parent responsible for payment of explained absences exceeding 45 days at the daily reimbursement rate paid by the Commonwealth.
+Failure to attend the child care program may result in the termination of the child care subsidy for Eexcessive absence, in accordance with 606 CMR 10.13.Uunexplained Aubsences in accordance with 606

+CMR 10.10, or render the parent responsible for payment of explained absences exceeding 45 days at the daily reimbursement rate paid by the Commonwealth.
 Families with active referrals pursuant to 606 CMR 10.06 will be exempt from this provision so long as DCF-related child care is reauthorized.
-Children shall not be authorized for early education and care on days that they are regularly scheduled to be absent (e.g., non-custodial visits, school activities, every Friday, homework clubs, etc.).
+Children shall not be authorized for early education and care on days that they are regularly scheduled to be absent (e.g.i.e., non-custodial visits, school activities, every Friday, homework clubs, etc.).